apify/apify-docs/sources/academy/webscraping/scraping_basics_python/09_getting_links.md

 :::note Fragile code

-The code above assumes that the `data` variable contains at least one item, and that all the items have the same keys.
-This isn't robust and could break, but in our program this isn't a problem and omitting these corner cases allows us to keep the code examples more succinct.
+The code above assumes the `data` variable contains at least one item, and that all the items have the same keys.
+This isn't robust and could break, but in our program, this isn't a problem, and omitting these corner cases allows us to keep the code examples more succinct.

 :::

-Last function we'll add will take care of the JSON export.
-For better readability of the JSON export, let's make a small change here too, and set the indentation level to two spaces:
+The last function we'll add will take care of the JSON export.
+For better readability of the JSON export, let's make a small change here too and set the indentation level to two spaces:

 ```py
 def export_json(file, data):